-Range trading strategies seek to take advantage of a commodity that is currently in a period of consolidation – rather than reaching new highs or lows, this market remains within support and resistance lines.
+Range trading strategies seek to take advantage of a commodity that is currently in a period of consolidation.
+A market which remains within support and resistance lines rather than reaching new highs or lows.

 The key to a successful range trading strategy is to be able to identify when a commodity is in overbought or oversold territory.